-Emissions are reported in Gigagrams (Gg) equivalent to 1 000 tonnes.
+Greenhouse gas emissions under this national GHG emissions reporting programme are reported in tonnes.
 Companies reporting to the CDP are requested to report their emissions in tonnes, while the GHG Protocol does not require emissions to be reported in specific units.